 In my last post, I showed you my Nantucket starfish and sand dollar quilt, which I made a few years ago.
 When I made it, I didn’t have a particular use or room in mind for it (in fact, we did not yet have a beach house, or know that we would), I just liked the idea for the design and colors.
 But now, it has a really nice “home”as a beach bedroom quilt!
 Today, I thought I’d show you the rest of the room and more beach bedroom ideas.
-(By the way, don’t forget you can get the pattern for this quilt for just $1.99 this week!
+(By the way, don’t forget you can get the pattern for this quilt in our shop!
 Click here for details.)

 Shortly after we got the place, I saw this mermaid statue at my favorite pottery place and I just fell in love with her, so I just had to get her.

 After I brought her home, I remembered my starfish quilt that I had made a few years back, and realized that they would go perfectly together.
 How serendipitous!
 So the quilt and the statue set the palette and theme for the room.

 Oh but of course, before we go any further, I have to show you the “before” photo.
 It’s about as awful as you can imagine:

 The biggest problem with this room was that there was too much dark and heavy furniture.
 When we got the place, it had a double bed, chest of drawers, large dresser, AND a large armoire.
 While I have spray-painted my way through redecorating this house, for this room we splurged and got new white furniture to brighten things up.
 I found the wall art pretty inexpensively at Pier 1 Imports and HomeGoods: